Community detection in heterogeneous signed networks: Numerical experiments

 \section{Numerical experiments}

 In this section, we examine the numerical performance of the proposed SBBM model, and compare it against three popular competitors in the literature, including the signed Laplacian-based method \citep{kunegis2010spectral}, the SPONGE algorithm based on signed SBM \citep{cucuringu2021regularized}, and the joint estimation method based on the joint inner product model \citep{tang2024population}, denoted as SLP, SPONGE and JIM, respectively.
-All methods are evaluated in terms of community detection accuracy, while JIM and SBBM are further compared in terms of probability estimation.
+All methods are evaluated in terms of the community detection error.